 So the DEA still considers CBD illegal under federal law.
 However, many states consider CBD legal and allow the legal sale of CBD products.

-Confused yet?
-Don’t worry, it’s not a trick question.
+Are you confused yet?
+Don’t worry; it’s not a trick question.

 Did the DEA Overreach?